ReturnInfinity/BareMetal-OS/README.md

 ## Prerequisites

-The scripts in this repo depend on a Debian-based Linux system like [Ubuntu](https://www.ubuntu.com/download/desktop) or [Elementary](https://elementary.io). macOS is also supported if you are using Homebrew.
+The scripts in this repo depend on a Debian-based Linux system like [Ubuntu](https://www.ubuntu.com/download/desktop) or [Elementary](https://elementary.io). macOS is also supported to build and test the OS and Assembly applications if you are using [Homebrew](https://brew.sh).

 - [NASM](https://nasm.us) - Assembly compiler to build the loader and kernel, as well as the apps written in Assembly.
 - [QEMU](https://www.qemu.org) - Computer emulator if you plan on running the OS for quick testing.
 - [GCC](https://gcc.gnu.org) - C compiler for building C/C++ applications.
-- [Git](https://git-scm.com) - Version control software pulling the source code from GitHub.
+- [Git](https://git-scm.com) - Version control software for pulling the source code from GitHub.

 In Linux this can be completed with the following command:

 	sudo apt install nasm qemu gcc git

 ## Summary

-BareMetal OS consists of serveral different projects:
+BareMetal OS consists of several different projects:

 - [Pure64](https://github.com/ReturnInfinity/Pure64) - The boot sector and software loader.
 Pure64 is responsible for getting the computer into a clean 64-bit state on boot up.
 - [BareMetal](https://github.com/ReturnInfinity/BareMetal) - The kernel.
-- [Monitor](https://github.com/ReturnInfinity/BareMetal-Monitor) - A basic command line interface.
+- [Monitor](https://github.com/ReturnInfinity/BareMetal-Monitor) - A simple command line interface.
 - [BMFS](https://github.com/ReturnInfinity/BMFS) - The BareMetal File System utility.
+- [BareMetal-Demo](https://github.com/ReturnInfinity/BareMetal-Demo) - Various test/example programs.

 ## Initial configuration